dsayan99/PQC_Prototype_Training/Task 3/README.md

 This is a docker image.
 After downloading, follow the steps below:

-1. Run `docker image load -i proxy.tar` to load the docker image.
+1. Run `docker image load -i proxy-1.tar` to load the docker image.

 2. Run `docker run -it -p <run_port>:<run_port> proxy client <proxy_ip(ip of the proxy server)> <proxy_port(port of the proxy server)> <run_port>(port on which the client proxy will run)` for the proxy client.